Foot & Ankle Surgery

 Joint fusion surgery is performed to treat severe arthritis or instability in the foot or ankle.
 This procedure involves permanently joining bones together to eliminate painful movement.
 While this limits flexibility in the joint, it significantly reduces pain and improves stability for walking.

 Understanding the surgical process can help ease anxiety and ensure a smooth recovery.
-At Foot Healthcare Associates, we guide our patients through every step, from pre-operative preparation to post-surgical care.
+We guide our patients through every step, from pre-operative preparation to post-surgical care.
 Here is what you can expect before, during, and after foot and ankle surgery.

 The cost of foot and ankle surgical procedures varies based on several factors, including the type of procedure, the complexity of the condition, and whether the surgery is performed in an outpatient facility or hospital setting.
 At Foot Healthcare Associates, we believe in transparent pricing and helping patients understand their financial options before undergoing surgery.